wearearima/big-data-platform/deployment/README.md

 This Minio tenant can be removed through the operator or by deleting its namespace (`kubectl delete ns minio`).

-#### 1.3.0.1.
-Access and delete Minio
+**Access and delete Minio**

 Now Minio is deployed in the namespace `minio`.
 Kubernetes internal apps can access it through `minio.minio:80`, with the admin user *minio123* and password *minio123*.

-It can be accessed via Minio [mc](https://docs.min.io/docs/minio-client-complete-guide.html), and also via the [aws cli](https://docs.min.io/docs/aws-cli-with-minio.html).
+It can be accessed through the command line via Minio [mc](https://docs.min.io/docs/minio-client-complete-guide.html), and also via the [aws cli](https://docs.min.io/docs/aws-cli-with-minio.html).

 Externally, all minio tenants can be delted and managed from the Minio operator.
 Alternatively,  we can easily access the Minio tenant console directly by port-forwarding one of minio's pods: